Anbeeld/ACAI/docs/analysis.md

 These files are one-off bootstraps and vanilla-event overrides.

 `ai_fixmod_flag.1` runs once at game start (`fire_only_once = yes`) for all AI default empires.
-It fires `ai_fixmod_flag.2` for each, which applies `ai_map_the_stars` as a timed modifier (7200 days, not permanent) and subtracts 100 influence to emulate edict cost, then fires `ai_fixmod_plasma.1` for each and sets the global flag `ai_fixmod_flag`. `ai_fixmod_plasma.1` sets the country flag `ai_fixmod_arc_emitters` and grants `tech_arc_emitter_1`.
+It fires both `ai_fixmod_flag.2` and `ai_fixmod_plasma.1` as sibling calls for each qualifying country — they are not chained (`.2` does not call `.plasma.1`; the parent event fires both directly). `ai_fixmod_flag.2` applies `ai_map_the_stars` as a timed modifier (7200 days, not permanent) and subtracts 100 influence to emulate edict cost, then sets the global flag `ai_fixmod_flag`. `ai_fixmod_plasma.1` sets the country flag `ai_fixmod_arc_emitters` and grants `tech_arc_emitter_1`.

 `syndaw.1022` in `gai_machine_uprising.txt` reuses a vanilla Synthetic Dawn event ID, making it an override patch.
-When a machine uprising is created, it gives the uprising large resource stockpiles, applies capacity overload, production targets, and research focus modifiers, flips the capital and flagged systems/planets, ensures at least 5 machine pops on flipped worlds, creates machine armies, copies most host technologies except biological/psionic/organic-specific branches, declares war on the host, buffs AI uprisings further with `uprising_ai_buff`, and creates fleets from naval cap (exterminators get 100% via four `create_fleet_from_naval_cap` calls at 0.1/0.2/0.3/0.4, others get 60% via calls at 0.1/0.2/0.3) plus one science ship and one constructor.
+When a machine uprising is created, it gives the uprising large resource stockpiles (10000 energy, 10000 minerals, 1000 influence, plus unity scaled by game years), applies capacity overload, production targets, and research focus modifiers, flips the capital and flagged systems/planets, ensures at least 5 machine pops on flipped worlds, creates machine armies (6 for exterminators, 3 for others), copies most host technologies except biological/psionic/organic-specific branches, declares war on the host, buffs AI uprisings further with `uprising_ai_buff` for 1800 days (+50% army damage, -25% army cost, +20% pop growth, -15% consumer goods), and creates fleets from naval cap (exterminators get 100% via four `create_fleet_from_naval_cap` calls at 0.1/0.2/0.3/0.4, others get 60% via calls at 0.1/0.2/0.3) plus one science ship and one constructor.

 AI machine uprisings are far less likely to spawn as weak non-entities; AI empires effectively get `map_the_stars` immediately (survey speed +25%, anomaly generation +10%, lasting 7200 days); and arc emitters are forced into the AI tech state through a legacy compatibility hook.